BrettMayson/HEMTT/docs/project.md

 If set to `true`, HEMTT will use (and re-use) `releases/keys/{keyname}.biprivatekey`.
 It will be generated if it doesn't exist.

-The default behaviour is to generate a new private key each time and discard it immediately; HEMTT strongly recommends that you only re-use the key if you are making a client-side mod where it will not matter if clients are running different versions of the mod.
+The default behaviour is to generate a new private key each time and discard it immediately.

+!> HEMTT strongly recommends that you only re-use the key if you are making a client-side mod where it will not matter if clients are running different versions of the mod.

 ```json
 "reuse_private_key": false